-The Ludwigia arcuata is an easy to maintain aquatic plant that can add movement and dimension to your fish tank.
+The Ludwigia arcuata is an easy-to-maintain aquatic plant that can add movement and dimension to your fish tank.

 The leaves of this plant species vary in color.
 They may be red or green depending on the amount of iron present in the water.

-Adding nutrients and providing strong lighting can help achieve the desirable red color of this plant.
+Adding nutrients and providing intense lighting can help achieve the desirable red color of this plant.
 A higher amount of iron in the water can also bring out the red tones of ludwigia arcuata.

 You need not do carbon dioxide injection to cultivate this plant, but adding carbon dioxide into the tank can support the robust growth of ludwigia arcuata.

 The leaves, however, will become thin and turn orange to red if we place the plant under high light and submerged in the aquarium.
-You would want to do this if you are after the red color of the ludwigia arcuata.
+You will want to do this if you are after the red color of the ludwigia arcuata.

 Ludwigia arcuata grows slower compared with many stem plants but make sure you prune it regularly so it will branch out.